-This competition includes one absolute priority.
-In accordance with 34 CFR 75.105(b)(2)(v), this absolute priority is from allowable activities specified in sections 662 and 681 of the Individuals with Disabilities Education Act (IDEA) (20 U.S.C.
-1462 and 1481).
+This competition includes one absolute priority and two competitive preference priorities.
+In accordance with 34 CFR 75.105(b)(2)(v), the absolute priority and Competitive Preference Priority 2 are from allowable activities specified in the statute (see sections 662 and 681 of the Individuals with Disabilities Education Act (20 U.S.C.
+1462 and 1481)).
+Competitive Preference Priority 1 is from the Department's Administrative Priorities for Discretionary Grant Programs published in the Federal Register on March 9, 2020 (85 FR 13640) (Administrative Priorities).

-Absolute Priority:
+Absolute Priorities:

-For FY 2019 and any subsequent year in which we make awards from the list of unfunded applications from this competition, this priority is an absolute priority.
+For FY 2021 and any subsequent year in which we make awards from the list of unfunded applications from this competition, this priority is an absolute priority.
 Under 34 CFR 75.105(c)(3), we consider only applications that meet this priority.